ktorio/ktor-documentation/topics/authentication.md

 </p>
 </microformat>

-Ktor provides the `Authentication` feature to handle authentication and access control.
-Typical usage scenarios include logging in users, granting access to specific resources, and secure transmitting information between parties.
+Ktor provides the `Authentication` feature to handle authentication and authorization.
+Typical usage scenarios include logging in users, granting access to specific resources, and securely transmitting information between parties.
 You can also use `Authentication` with [Sessions](sessions.md) to keep a user's information between requests.

 ## Supported authentication types {id="supported"}
-Ktor supports different authentication schemes: from general HTTP authentication schemes such as Basic and Digest to OAuth 2.0 for accessing external resources.
+Ktor supports the following authentications and authorization schemes:

 ### HTTP authentication {id="http-auth"}
 HTTP provides a [general framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) for access control and authentication.
 In Ktor, you can use the following HTTP authentication schemes:
-* [Basic](basic.md) - an authentication method to provide a user name and password encoded using `Base64`.
+* [Basic](basic.md) - uses `Base64` encoding to provide a username and password.
+Generally is not recommended if not used in combination with HTTPS.
 * [Digest](digest.md) - an authentication method that communicates user credentials in an encrypted form by applying a hash function to the username and password.
 * `Bearer` - an authentication scheme that involves security tokens called bearer tokens.
-You can use [JSON Web Tokens](#jwt) as bearer tokens and use the `jwt` authentication in Ktor to verify a token and validate the claims contained within it.
+You can use [JSON Web Tokens](#jwt) as bearer tokens and use the `jwt` authentication in Ktor to validate and authorize a request.

-### Form authentication {id="form-auth"}
+### Form-based authentication {id="form-auth"}
-[Form](form.md) or form-based authentication uses a [web form](https://developer.mozilla.org/en-US/docs/Learn/Forms) to collect credential information and authenticate a user.
+[Form-based](form.md) authentication uses a [web form](https://developer.mozilla.org/en-US/docs/Learn/Forms) to collect credential information and authenticate a user.

 ### JSON Web Tokens (JWT) {id="jwt"}